kevinlinxc/bad-apple-manim/README.md

 # bad-apple-manim

+Recreating Bad Apple in the style of a 3Blue1Brown video.

 ## Making the video:
 `video_to_svg.ipynb` does the following:
 - Uses OpenCV to convert the original Bad Apple video into a series of PNG files.